Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Introduction

 Our paper is arranged in the following way.
-After the introduction, we first discuss the preliminary definitions related to our protocol and the technical tools that we will to use in the rest of the analysis, in Sec. (\ref{background}).
-In Sec. (\ref{sec_weak}), we discuss our first approach for the preservation of quantum correlation using the technique of weak measurement.
+After the introduction, we first discuss the preliminary definitions related to our protocol and the technical tools that we will use in the rest of the analysis, in Sec. (\ref{background}).
+In Sec. (\ref{sec_weak}), we discuss our first approach for the preservation of quantum correlations using the technique of weak measurement.
 In the following Sec. (\ref{sec_unitary}), we propose another more general protocol for the preservation of quantum correlations considering GADC as a unitary evolution.
-In Sec. (\ref{concl}), we summarize our work, and give a brief discussion about some future directions of the work.
+In Sec. (\ref{concl}), we summarize our work, and present a brief discussion about some future directions.